With research turned easy with Surfer, you can proceed to start writing your article faster than ever.

 4. Make sure your content is unique with Plagiarism Checker.

 Plagiarism Checker provides an added level of security by identifying duplicate content through SERP Analysis.
 We need at least 50% of the total suggested word count in the guidelines to be able to run a plagiarism check successfully.

 Surfer uses our own analysis to check duplicated content on the SERPs, so we will present you with a unique analysis that can be different compared to other tools out there.

 There is no limit to how many times you can use the tool in a draft but wait 10 minutes in between every check.
 It is accessible in the web app on your draft’s shareable link but not to drafts created outside Surfer (ex.
 Google Docs, Jasper).

 Tip 1: Content Editor’s SERP and NLP analysis will work in any language, meaning you can create and optimize content for a global audience.
 Simply generate content briefs with Outline Builder to ensure you stay on point.

 Tip 2: Use Surfer’s Import content from URL toggle to have an already published article pasted into a Content Editor for when a touch-up is necessary.

 Tip 3: If you run out of Content Editor credits, instead of waiting for your limits to restore, you can actually go above the limit!
 Surfer Essential, Advanced, and Max allow overages - additional Content Editor queries can be purchased starting with just 5$ per query!

-Tip 4: Surfer works where you work - our Content Editor integrates with Google Docs, WordPress, Jasper, and Writesonic for your convenience.
+Tip 4: Surfer works where you work - our Content Editor integrates with Google Docs, WordPress, and Jasper for your convenience.
 As a bonus, if your Grammarly extension is active, it will automatically start to work inside the Content Editor!

 Surfer Knowledge Base